 Risk of Dabbing and Its Other Uses

 Dabs are one of my favorite forms of consumption because I have a higher tolerance, plus I have things to do.
 I can’t take twenty minutes to roll a joint and smoke it.
 It’s 2022.
 But dabbing does come with some risks that we need to pin down, so you know how to avoid making those mistakes.
 Overdosing on THC is a real thing; we’ve all experienced taking too much THC at one time or another—generally, you will hear this in a way that’s more geared to edibles because it’s metabolized in your liver.
 The most potent form of consumption, there’s no turning back all at once.
-Overdoses with THC aren’t fatal but are known to trigger extreme anxiety, nausea, panic attacks, paranoia, and sometimes hallucinations.
 What is happening is that you have too much THC latching to your receptors in your ECS (endocannabinoid system).
 There are various ways of combatting this as it’s happening, but obviously, we don’t want to get there in the first place.
 Concentrates can be smoked with flowers, especially with lighter forms such as sugar wax.
 Many of our guests love putting our Delta-8 THC Fruity Pebbles sugar wax on their joints.
 This may be a route for some to go, but remember that it will still be potent; get familiar with your tolerance—and learn when your body says, “we are good on that!”
 THC is magical, but with all magic (figuratively speaking), there has to be a form of discipline to get the most out of it.
-You’re still receiving those amazing benefits such as stress relief, relaxation, alleviating anxiety, ridding of inflammation, and chronic pain relief.
-That’s not to even mention the euphoria that will have you grazing skyscrapers with the tips of your fingers.
+You’re still receiving those amazing benefits such as stress support, sleep support, etc. That’s not to even mention the euphoria that will have you grazing skyscrapers with the tips of your fingers.
 So dab away, but with caution—so you can keep dabbing!